PHYS - Physics

-General education introductory course.
+General education math and natural sciences introductory course.
 A general physics course for liberal arts students and those who have not had physics in high school.
 Includes mechanics, heat, electricity and magnetism, wave phenomena and modern physics.
 Not open to students who can meet prerequisites for PHYS 313.
 Prerequisite: two years of high school algebra or one each of algebra and geometry or equivalent.

 PHYS 131.
 Physics for Health Sciences (3).

-General education introductory course.
-A background in basic physics for students in health-related professions.
+General education math and natural sciences introductory course.
+Background in basic physics for students in health-related professions.
 The choice of topics, the emphasis on problems, and the detailed applications are directed toward the special uses of physics in the health sciences.
 Prerequisites: two years of high school algebra or one year each of algebra and geometry or equivalent.

 PHYS 151.
 Preparatory Physics (2).